IBM/aspera-cli/docs/README.erb.md

 #### Shared folders

-Like in AoC web UI, **Shared Folders** can be created and shared with either **Private** or **Public** links.
+In Aspera on Cloud (AoC), Shared Folders allow users to collaborate on content via Private or Public links.

-**Private** links require the collaborator to log in to access the shared folder.
+- **Private links**: Require the collaborator to log in to access the folder.
-**Public** links include a passcode that enables the user to access the shared folder without login-in.
+- **Public links**: Include a passcode that allows access without an account or login.

+##### Management Scopes

-Shared folders can be created either:
+Shared folders can be managed through two primary administrative scopes:

-- by users in a workspace: they can share personal folders with other users in the same workspace: `aoc files perm`
+- User Shared Folders: Users share personal folders with others in the same workspace using `aoc files permission`.
-- by administrators: they can share a folder with users in any workspace: `aoc admin node do <node ID> perm`
+- Admin Shared Folders: Administrators share folders from any node in a workspace using `aoc admin node do <node_ID> permission`.

-Technically (API), shared folders are managed through [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction) on node and an event is sent to AoC to create a **link** in the user's home folder to the shared folder.
+Technically, shared folders are managed as [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction) on a specific node.
+When a permission is created, AoC generates a link in the recipient's home folder to that shared folder.
-In both cases, it is necessary to specify a workspace.

-The basic payload to create a permission, i.e. a Shared Folder (last argument at creation usually specified with `@json:`) is:
+##### Permission Payloads

+When creating a Shared Folder, <%=tool%> expects a `Hash` payload (typically passed via `@json:` or `@:`) similar to the one used at API level.

+**API-level Payload Example**:

 ```json
 {